voipxp/testing/README.md

 ### Tips

-You can use the command-line to generate includes in services directories.
-For example, this will find all the files in the directory and add them to an index.js file
+You can use the command-line to generate an index.js file to import all the services or components.

+For example, to include all the service files.

 ```
 for i in $(find . -type f | grep -v index.js | sort | awk -F '.js' '{print $1}'); do